oasysgames/oasys-docs/docs/techdocs/4-wallet/1-1-soas.md

 ---
 ---

-# soas
+# sOAS

 OAS is our native token, and sOAS means Stakeable Oasys Token.
-Since it's Delegated Proof of stake, and we need locked up token, we have made sOAS.
+Since it's Delegated Proof of stake, and we need a locked-up token, we have made sOAS.

 ## Purpose of sOAS

-sOAS is, for better participating in our ecosystem, and thanks for early support with us, we are sending tokens that can stake, which makes an opportunity to participate in our ecosystem.
-Stake-able Oasys Token can be majorly used on Hub layer staking and verse deposit, which can be huge supportive onto verse builders, or operators.
+sOAS is, for better participating in our ecosystem, and thanks for early support with us, we are sending tokens that can stake, which makes an opportunity to participate in our ecosystem. sOAS can use Hub layer staking and verse deposit, which can substantially support verse builders or operators.

 ### Contract of sOAS